mhmdcs/octonyah-cms/README.md

 - Error codes and messages
 - Detailed error logging

+### 13. Service-to-Service Communication
+**Current**: Both microservices read/write the same Postgres database directly.

+**Improvement**:
+- Introduce asynchronous messaging (e.g., NATS, Kafka) for propagating CMS changes
+- Add an API gateway if synchronous communication is needed
+- Publish domain events from CMS that Discovery (or other consumers) can subscribe to
+- Allow future services (search indexers, analytics) to consume the same stream

 ## Scalability Considerations

 For handling **10 million users per hour**, the following would be necessary:

-1. **Horizontal Scaling**: Multiple application instances behind a load balancer
+1. **Horizontal Scaling**: Replicate each microservice independently behind load balancers
 2. **Database Scaling**:
-   - Read replicas for Discovery endpoints
+   - Read replicas for the discovery microservice
    - Connection pooling (pgBouncer)
    - Database sharding if needed
 3. **Caching**: Aggressive caching strategy with Redis